jbakse/site_builder/content/3D/index.md

 ### Slicing and G-Code
 The most popular hobbyist 3D printing method is Fused Filament Fabrication or Fused Deposition Modeling (FDM).
 To print an OpenSCAD file on an FDM machine you need to export the rendered geometry and then "slice" it with software like [Cura](https://ultimaker.com/en/products/ultimaker-cura-software) or [Slic3r](http://slic3r.org/).

-This software converts your 3D geometery to [G-code](https://en.wikipedia.org/wiki/G-code).
+This software converts your 3D geometry to [G-code](https://en.wikipedia.org/wiki/G-code).
 G-code files are a list of instructions for CNC machines like 3D printers and mills.
 This g-code excerpt sets the move speed to 100 mm/minute and then moves the machine head to 0,0.

 ```
 G0 F100;
 G1 X0 Y0;
 ```

-You don't need to know much about g-code to use a 3D printer, you simply convert your model to g-code with a slicer app and load it on your printer.
+You don't need to know much about g-code to use a 3D printer: you simply convert your model to g-code with a slicer app and load it on your printer.
 The app generates the g-code based on the object you are printing, the material you are using, and the specs of your machine.
 You _can_ write g-code directly if you want: g-code files are plain text and relatively easy to understand.
 Writing your own g-code allows you to directly control your hardware, which can be useful for custom applications and machines like drawbots.

 ![Raven](http://justinbakse.com/v2/new_york/raven/images/drawing.jpg)
 Greg Schomburg and I created this custom [drawbot project](http://justinbakse.com/v2/new_york/drawbot/).
 It is controlled with g-code generated by a custom Processing app.{caption}